buddhamagnet/cv/README.md

 manner of organisations, from working as a single freelancer, through a number of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
-I am a passionate contributor to open source (I am in the process of collaborating on a Ruby gem for [app.net](http://alpha.app.net) on [github](https://github.com/adn-rb) and other recent contributions include [rstat.us](https://github.com/hotsh/rstat.us) and
-[diaspora](https://github.com/diaspora/diaspora)) and was one of the original creators of [rubyinthepub](http://www.joannageary.com/2010/05/13/ruby-in-the-pub-3/), a meet-up designed to put developers, journalists and writers in the same room to explore their common space and collaborate on projects.
+I am a passionate contributor to open source (I'm a [Rails core contributor](http://contributors.rubyonrails.org/contributors/buddhamagnet/commits)) and was one of the original creators of [rubyinthepub](http://www.joannageary.com/2010/05/13/ruby-in-the-pub-3/), a meet-up designed to put developers, journalists and writers in the same room to explore their common space and collaborate on projects.
 This small event has since transformed into